 REVIEWING THE EVIDENCE ON CYBERBULLYING

 According to www.stopbullying.gov, cyberbullying includes sending, posting, or sharing negative, harmful, false, or mean content about someone else through, for example, social media ( Facebook, Instagram, Snapchat, and Twitter), text messages, and email.
-The intent is often to cause embarrassment or humiliation.
+The intent often is to cause embarrassment or humiliation.

 While programs to address cyberbullying prevention have proliferated, research on their effectiveness in preventing perpetration and victimization is nascent.
 A synthesis of the existing primary research findings is necessary so that policymakers and practitioners can respond appropriately to school violence and cyberbullying.